micro-analytics/micro-analytics-cli/README.md

 ## License

-Copyright ©️ 2017 Maximilian Stoiber, licensed under the MIT License.
+Copyright ©️ 2017 Maximilian Stoiber & Rolf Erik Lekang, licensed under the MIT License.
 See [`license.md`](./license.md) for more information.